cdburley/burleyson-etal_2025_ldrd/README.md

 ## Proposed next steps
 1. Retrain the MLP models to include total population in the BA as a predictive variable.
 There are two potential ways to do this:
-   a.
-You should be able to do this by adding "Population" to the `x_variables` parameter list (e.g., x_variables = ["Hour", "Month", "Temperature", "Specific_Humidity", "Wind_Speed", "Longwave_Radiation", "Shortwave_Radiation", "Population"]) when calling the `tell.train` function in the `train_and_run_mlp_models.ipynb` notebook.
+   2. You should be able to do this by adding "Population" to the `x_variables` parameter list (e.g., x_variables = ["Hour", "Month", "Temperature", "Specific_Humidity", "Wind_Speed", "Longwave_Radiation", "Shortwave_Radiation", "Population"]) when calling the `tell.train` function in the `train_and_run_mlp_models.ipynb` notebook.
-   b.
-Adding a linear model after the MLP model the regresses the population variable against the residual from the original MLP prediction.
+   3. Adding a linear model after the MLP model the regresses the population variable against the residual from the original MLP prediction.
 Aowabin might have some code to help with this.
 2.